JoaoLopesF/RemoteDebugConverter/README.md

 Note:

 - It not yet converting to use [RemoteDebugger library](https://github.com/JoaoLopesF/RemoteDebugger).
-- If you want add debugger in your codes to be used after this first conversion, please access: [RemoteDebuggerConverter](https://github.com/JoaoLopesF/RemoteDebuggerConverter)
+- If you want add debugger in your codes, after this first conversion, run this converter: please access: [RemoteDebuggerConverter](https://github.com/JoaoLopesF/RemoteDebuggerConverter)

 ## Github